Federated learning: Federated stochastic gradient descent (FedSGD)

-Federated averaging
+Federated averaging (FedAvg)

-Federated averaging (FedAvg) is a generalization of FedSGD, which allows local nodes to perform more than one batch update on local data and exchanges the updated weights rather than the gradients.
-The rationale behind this generalization is that in FedSGD, if all local nodes start from the same initialization, averaging the gradients is strictly equivalent to averaging the weights themselves.
-Further, averaging tuned weights coming from the same initialization does not necessarily hurt the resulting averaged model's performance.
+Federated averaging (FedAvg) is a generalization of FedSGD which allows nodes to do more than one batch update on local data and exchange updated weights rather than gradients.
+This reduces communication and is equivalent to averaging the weights if all nodes start with the same weights.
+It does not seem to hurt the resulting averaged model's performance compared to FedSGD.
+FedAvg variations have been proposed based on adaptive optimizers such as ADAM and AdaGrad, and tend to outperform FedAvg.

+Federated Proximal (FedProx)

+Federated Proximal (FedProx) extends FedAvg by adding a proximal term to the local objective in the form of $\frac{\mu}{2} \| w - w^t \|^2$, where $\mu$ is the FedProx hyper parameter, in order to address data heterogeneity across clients.
+The proximal term constrains local updates, helping reduce client drift when client data are non-IID.

-Federated Learning with Dynamic Regularization (FedDyn)
+Federated learning with dynamic regularization (FedDyn)

-Federated learning methods suffer when the device datasets are heterogeneously distributed.
-Fundamental dilemma in heterogeneously distributed device setting is that minimizing the device loss functions is not the same as minimizing the global loss objective.
-In 2021, Acar et al. introduced FedDyn method as a solution to heterogenous dataset setting.
-FedDyn dynamically regularizes each devices loss function so that the modified device losses converges to the actual global loss.
-Since the local losses are aligned, FedDyn is robust to the different heterogeneity levels and it can safely perform full minimization in each device.
-Theoretically, FedDyn converges to the optimal (a stationary point for nonconvex losses) by being agnostic to the heterogeneity levels.
-These claims are verified with extensive experimentations on various datasets.
+Federated learning methods suffer when node datasets are distributed heterogeneously, because then minimizing the node losses is not the same as minimizing the global loss.
+In 2021, Acar et al. introduced a solution called FedDyn, which dynamically regularizes each node loss function so that they converge to the global loss.
+Since the local losses are aligned, FedDyn is robust to the different heterogeneity levels and so it can safely perform full minimization in each device.
+In theory, FedDyn converges to the optimal (a stationary point for nonconvex losses) by being agnostic to the heterogeneity levels.
+These claims are verified with extensive experiments on various datasets.